Learning to Relax: Setting Solver Parameters Across a Sequence of Linear System Instances: Introduction

 \section{Introduction}

-The bottleneck subroutine in many science and engineering computations is a solver that returns a vector $\*x$ approximating the solution $\*A^{-1}\*b$ to a linear system.
-A prominent example is in partial differential equations (PDEs), whose solutions often involve solving sequences of high-dimensional linear systems, often to very high precision~\citep{thomas1999numerical}.
-As a result, a vast array of solvers and preconditioners have been developed, many of which have tunable parameters; these can have a strong, quantifiable effect on runtime, e.g. via their impact on condition numbers or the spectral radius of an iteration matrix~\citep{greenbaum1997iterative,hackbusch2016iterative}.
+The bottleneck subroutine in many scientific computations is a solver returning an approximate solution to a linear system.
+For example, simulating a partial differential equation (PDE) often involves solving sequences of high-dimensional systems to very high precision~\citep{thomas1999numerical}.
+A vast array of solvers and preconditioners have thus been developed, many of which have tunable parameters that significantly affect runtime~\citep{greenbaum1997iterative,hackbusch2016iterative}.
 There is a long literature analyzing these algorithms, and indeed for some problems we have a strong understanding of the optimal parameters for a given matrix.
-However, computing them can sometimes be more costly than solving the original system, leading to an assortment of heuristics for setting good parameters~\citep{ehrlich1981adhoc,golub1999inexact}.\looseness-1 Our goal will be to provide an alternative to (possibly suboptimal) heuristics by taking advantage of the fact that, in practice, we often solve many linear systems at a time.
-A natural approach is to treat these instances as data to be passed to a machine learning~(ML) algorithm; in particular, due to the sequential nature of many scientific computing tasks, the framework of online learning~\citep{cesa-bianchi2006prediction} provides a natural language for reasoning about it.
-For example, if we otherwise would solve a sequence of $T$ linear systems $(\*A_1,\*b_1),\dots,(\*A_T,\*b_T)$ using a given solver with a fixed parameter, can we use ML to do as well as the best choice of that parameter, i.e. can we {\em minimize regret}?
+However, computing them can be more costly than solving the original system, leading to an assortment of heuristics for setting good parameters~\citep{ehrlich1981adhoc,golub1999inexact}.\looseness-1 We provide an alternative to such heuristics by taking advantage of the fact that we often sequentially solve {\em many} linear systems.
+In addition to numerical simulation, this occurs in graphics computations such as mean-curvature flow~\citep{kazhdan2012can}, nonlinear system solvers~\citep{marquardt1963algorithm}, and beyond.
+A natural approach is to treat these instances as data to be passed to a machine learning~(ML) algorithm; in particular the framework of online learning~\citep{cesa-bianchi2006prediction} provides a language to reason about such sequential learning problems.
+For example, if we otherwise would solve a sequence of linear systems $(\*A_1,\*b_1),\dots,(\*A_T,\*b_T)$ using a given solver with a fixed parameter, can we use ML to do as well as the best choice of that parameter, i.e. can we {\em minimize regret}?
 Or, if the matrices are all diagonal shifts of single matrix $\*A$, can we learn the functional relationship between the shift $c_t$ and the optimal solver parameter for $\*A_t=\*A+c_t\*I_n$, i.e. can we predict using {\em context}?\looseness-1 We investigate these questions for the Successive Over-Relaxation~(SOR) solver, a generalization of Gauss-Seidel whose relaxation parameter $\omega\in(0,2)$ dramatically affects the number of iterations (c.f.
 Figure~\ref{fig:asymptotic}, noting the log-scale).
-SOR is well-studied and often used as a preconditioner for Krylov methods (e.g. conjugate gradient (CG)), as a basis for semi-iterative approaches, and as a multigrid smoother.
-Analogous to some past setups in data-driven algorithms~\citep{balcan2018dispersion,khodak2022awp}, we will sequentially set relaxation parameters $\omega_t$ for SOR to use when solving each linear system $(\*A_t,\*b_t)$.
-Unlike past theoretical studies of related methods~\citep{gupta2017pac,bartlett2022gj,balcan2022provably}, we aim to provide {\em end-to-end} guarantees---covering the full pipeline from data-intake to efficient learning to execution---while minimizing dependence on the dimension ($n$ can be $10^6$ or higher) and precision ($1/\varepsilon$ can be $10^8$ or higher).
-We emphasize that we do {\em not} seek to immediately improve the empirical state of the art, and also that existing research on saving computation when solving sequences of linear systems (recycling Krylov subspaces, reusing preconditioners, etc.) is complementary to our own, i.e. ir can be used in-addition to the ideas presented here.\looseness-1
+SOR and its symmetric variant are well-studied and often used as preconditioners for Krylov methods such as conjugate gradient (CG), as bases for semi-iterative schemes, and as multigrid smoothers.
+Analogous to some past setups in data-driven algorithms~\citep{balcan2018dispersion,khodak2022awp}, we sequentially set the parameter $\omega_t$ for SOR to use when solving each linear system $(\*A_t,\*b_t)$.
+Unlike past theoretical studies of related methods~\citep{gupta2017pac,bartlett2022gj,balcan2022provably}, we aim to provide {\em end-to-end} guarantees---covering the full pipeline from data-intake to efficient learning to execution---while minimizing dependence on the dimension ($n$ can be $10^5$ or higher) and precision ($1/\varepsilon$ can be $10^8$ or higher).
+We emphasize that we do {\em not} seek to immediately improve the empirical state of the art, and also that existing research on saving computation when solving sequences of linear systems (recycling Krylov subspaces, reusing preconditioners, etc.) is complementary to our own, i.e. it can be used in addition to the ideas presented here.\looseness-1